Adopted at the 9th Congress of Freedom Road Socialist Organization in spring 2022

 The refusal of Trump to concede that he lost the election and his attempt to overthrow the orderly transfer of power is not a joke.
 The nature of the Texas abortion ban, with its tactic of enforcing the removal of democratic rights via vigilante rule, is dangerous.
 The current campaign against so-called “Critical Race Theory” is a backlash against the George Floyd uprising and the Black Lives Matter movement and needs to be treated as such.

-What is needed right now is to is to fight fiercely and resolutely, with clear lines drawn between the forces of reaction and monopoly capitalism on the one side, and the hopes, dreams, and aspirations of the working class and oppressed nationalities on the other.
+What is needed right now is to fight fiercely and resolutely, with clear lines drawn between the forces of reaction and monopoly capitalism on the one side, and the hopes, dreams, and aspirations of the working class and oppressed nationalities on the other.
 There are many currents in the political waters designed to confuse and mislead.
 To hand any section of the bourgeoisie leadership of our rising movements would be a grave error.

 The Loyal Opposition